- Height: 22-26 inches

 Belgian Malinois Basics

 If you don’t stop and look twice, you might confuse the Belgian Malinois with a really tough-looking German Shepherd.
+That would be a big mistake and an unfair burden to put on the Belgian Malinois.
 Although they both hail from the same general region of Europe, there are some key differences between the breeds that you’ll want to be aware of.
 Considered good as a guard or police dog, the Belgian Malinois actually looks like the police of the dog world, strong and square and certainly ready for action.
+He’s a pupper authority figure.
+Ready to keep all other dogges in line.

 If you don’t stop and look twice, you might confuse the Belgian Malinois with a really tough-looking German Shepherd.

 One of four Belgian sheep dogs – that is, dogs commonly used to herd sheep – the Belgian Malinois is actually far more popular in its home country of Belgium than it is in the U.S., even despite the relative popularity of the German Shepherd.
+Hard to believe, but true.
 While there are three other breeds of Belgian sheep dogs, many have considered them all the same breed with minimal differences, such as the color of their coat.

 Even so, the Belgian Malinois gained American Kennel Club recognition as a breed in its own right in 1959.
+The breed is just that well respected.
 In the United Kingdom, however, the more European way of acknowledging this dog as part of a larger breed is still adopted.
 This can make for some confusion between the two continents, but when you see a Belgian Malinois, there can be little mistaking that you’re looking at a very serious dog indeed.

 Closely related to its other four sheep dog breeds, the Belgian Malinois has a similar backstory to that of the German Shepherd.
 Being used to round up sheep and to accompany farmers in their daily work, the Belgian Malinois obviously carries its pedigree from Belgium, with a very strong Belgian identity.
 There can be no mistaking a Malinois for a German Shepherd should you actually visit one of the two countries.